ironbar/mnist_universe/docs/04_training.md

 This process is no different from function optimization.
 So what makes Deep Learning special?

-- Deep Learning works with huge models and datasets, and scales well with more data
+- Deep Learning scales well with model size and dataset size.
+We can get better models just by training a bigger model on a bigger dataset.
 - Deep Learning imposes some constraints in the model: the model should have multiple sequential layers
 - Deep Learning has benefited from the increase of computing power and the increase in dataset sizes